Will Legal Use of Marijuana Make Applicant for Immigration Benefits Inadmissible?

 (This ground of inadmissibility is found in Immigration and Nationality Act Section 212(a)(2)(A)(i)(II).)

-How do you "admit" to possessing marijuana, or "admit" doing all the things that would make you guilty of possessing marijuana?
+How do you "admit" to possessing marijuana, or "admit" to doing all the things that would make you guilty of possessing marijuana?
 It usually requires some kind of formal admission in the course of court proceedings or the immigration application process.

-If you admit to possessing less than 30 grams of marijuana, and admit to doing it only once, you can apply for a waiver of inadmissibility under Section 212(h) of the Immigration and Nationality Act in one of two circumstances.
+If you admit to possessing less than 30 grams of marijuana, and admit to doing it only once, you can apply for a waiver of inadmissibility under Section 212(h) of the Immigration and Nationality Act in one of two circumstances:

-The first is where the incident occurred 15 years before you applied for admission, you are found to be "rehabilitated," and your admission would not be contrary to the national welfare, safety, or security of the United States.
-The second is where you have a U.S. citizen or lawful permanent resident spouse, fiancé, child, or parent who will experience extreme hardship if you are denied admission.
-Whether you will be granted this waiver is totally up to the U.S. government.
+1. where the incident occurred 15 years before you applied for admission, you are found to be "rehabilitated," and your admission would not be contrary to the national welfare, safety, or security of the United States, or

 For More Information and Help